 Muscle building is a huge challenge for women.
-Due to their low testosterone levels, women have to work way harder than men to build up.
+Due to their low testosterone levels, women must work harder than men to build muscle.
 That being said, when we talk about muscles, we certainly do not refer to beefy bulky bodies, taking away all the attraction.
 Instead, we stress the importance of lean muscles that all women need to gain power and strength.

-Building muscles and proper nutrition can help build a toned physique that acts as no less than a fat-burning machine.
+Building muscles and having proper nutrition can help build a toned physique that acts as no less than a fat-burning machine.
 This is because muscles help burn calories.
 This equates to an increased metabolic rate which accelerates weight loss.
-Muscle building also fortifies your bones, leading to fluid movements and better life quality.

-However, depending solely upon nutrition and heavy weight lifting wouldn’t cut it in the case of women, and supplementation can act as massive support.
+However, if depending solely on nutrition and heavy weight lifting isn't cutting it, supplementation can act as a massive support.
 Muscle-building supplements are not just one of the most misconceived supplementations but are also super confusing for many.
 The flashy labels, sensationalized headlines, and misleading information on the internet have a huge role in this.

-Contrary to the prevalent perception, supplements are a powdered blend of nutrients directly contributing to muscle building.
-They do not work by increasing the size of your muscles by inculcating power, leading to effective muscle build.
-Since women naturally have pretty low muscle mass-building capabilities, supplements can take them an extra mile.
+Contrary to popular belief, supplements are a powdered blend of nutrients directly contributing to muscle building.
+They do not work by increasing the size of your muscles but by inculcating power, leading to effective muscle build.
+Since women naturally have low muscle mass-building capabilities, supplements can take them an extra mile.
 They help:

 - Rebuild muscles